Ferdinand Sands: Personal life

 Sands and his eldest son Joseph had a miniature portrait of them painted by Nathaniel Rogers, which today is owned by the Metropolitan Museum of Art.

-His wife died in New York on January 28, 1838, and Sands who died of consumption in New York on December 7, 1839.
+His wife died in New York on January 28, 1838, and Sands died of consumption in New York on December 7, 1839.
 After the death of Ferdinand and his wife Susan, their five boys were raised by Susan's parents, Catherine Cruger Bard and William Bard.

 Descendants

 Through his son Charles, he was a grandfather of Ferdinand Sands (1858–1904), who married Mary Collander; Letitia Lee Sands (1871–1949), who married Maturin Livingston Delafield; Edith Cruger Sands (1874–1923), who married T.J.
 Oakley Rhinelander; and John Augustus Sands (1865–1957), who married Eleanor Lydell Livingston.